be3max/esp32GifTVScraper/README.md

 # ESP32 GIF Scraper 🎬

 Automatically fetch pixel art and retro GIFs from GIPHY and store them in a GitHub Gist.
-Perfect for an [https://github.com/be3max/esp32GifTV](ESP32 screensaver) that displays random animated GIFs.
+Perfect for an (https://github.com/be3max/esp32GifTV)[ESP32 screensaver] that displays random animated GIFs.

 ## Quick Reference